 They are depressed about the fact that their friends who are having children by birth do not have to prove their parental fitness to anyone, but the infertile couple finds that everyone to whom they turn for children is questioning them.
 One panel member felt that even when adopting, the process is difficult to compare to the biological aspects of pregnancy.
 Mothers giving birth to children biologically are experiencing first heartbeats and first baby movements, while adoption applicants experience the accumulation of bank statements, triplicate copies of their financial records, location of their marriage certificates and so on.

 The infertile couple may find themselves very depressed about the loss of their “dream child.”
 Yet society does not recognize this type of loss.
-It just doesn’t seem real enough too fertile couples.
-In fact the couple may have spent the past several years in discussion in which they speculate about the characteristics of their dream child whom they always believed they could conceive biologically in the marriage.
-This dream is very difficult to let go of and requires a great deal of work before infertility can be restored.
+It just doesn’t seem real enough to fertile couples.
+In fact, the couple may have spent the past several years in discussion in which they speculate about the characteristics of their dream child whom they always believed they could conceive biologically in the marriage.
+This dream is very difficult to let go of and requires a great deal of work before infertility can be accepted.
 One of the more important aspects of resolving infertility is, once faced, for the couple to let the pregnancy dream die and let the dream child die as well, similar to the manner of grieving over death as described in the book Death and Dying by Elizabeth Kubler-Ross.